 The chart below compares the rates of different types of insolvency with voluntary administrations.
 As you can see, CVL is more-or-less four times more common than a voluntary administration.

 Why is this?
 It might be that, by the time that a company seeks advice on a formal insolvency appointment, it is in so much difficulty that winding up is inevitable.
 Or, it could be that a voluntary administration is interpreted as a “glorified liquidation” anyway, in which case going straight to liquidation would reduce formal appointment costs.
-For more information see What are the Success Rates of Voluntary Administration?
+For more information see The Complete Guide to Voluntary Administration.

 Avoiding formal insolvency appointments